MonetDBSolutions/wisconsin/doc/DOCUMENTATION.md

 not receive the same acceptance as the original Wisconsin benchmark except an extension work called the AS3AP benchmark.

+This version of the Wisconsin benchmark is not meant to exercise the current state of affairs in database management systems, but rather acts as a demonstration of the Sqalpel functionality.

 [Bitton, DeWitt, and Turbyfill 1983](http://www.vldb.org/conf/1983/P008.PDF) [Boral and DeWitt 1984](https://dl.acm.org/citation.cfm?doid=602259.602283) [Bitton and Turbyfill 1988](https://dl.acm.org/citation.cfm?id=48770), and